playfulprogramming/playfulprogramming/content/crutchcorn/collections/harsh-leadership-truths/posts/inheriting-bad-tech/index.md

 - Better code sharing patterns

-It's that last point that really stuck out to us: What if you could take that `Card.tsx` file and use it verbatim across all of the projects?
+It's that last point that really stuck out to us: What if you could take that `Card.tsx` file and use it verbatim across all the projects?

 <!-- ::start:filetree -->
 - `./`